 In order to be recognised, your ad needs to stand out from the crowd.
 Potential guests have a wide range of houses to choose from so you need to use every advantage possible.
 Taking fuzzy, unflattering pictures of your house isn’t going to entice guests – you need to give the best possible impression of your home.

-Make sure the mortgage provider is happy with it
+5. Make sure your mortgage provider is happy with it

 Hosts need to make sure their mortgage provider is happy with them using home-sharing sites so check you have permission before you list your home.

-Finally, make sure you have the right insurance!
+6. Make sure you have the right insurance